K3DFD-Radio/PHL-MER-Group-PSWS/altinstall.md

 ## **Overview**

-The HF RX888 WSPRDaemon Receiver is the core HF listening component of the HamSCI Personal Space Weather Station (PSWS).
-This guide walks through the complete setup: configuring the BIOS, installing Ubuntu Server - with improved usability modifications, setting up the Leo Bodnar GPS-disciplined oscillator and RX-888 MkII SDR, running the wsprdaemon software and connecting to the HamSCI servers.
+The HF RX888 WSPRDaemon Receiver is the core component of the HamSCI Personal Space Weather Station (PSWS).
+This guide walks you through the complete setup: configuring the PC's BIOS, installing Ubuntu Server - with useful tools and modifications, installing the TAPR RX888 clock kit and thermal pad, setting up the Leo Bodnar GPS-disciplined oscillator, attaching the Turn Island Systems filter-preamp, running the wsprdaemon software and connecting to the HamSCI servers.

 ---

 ## **Part 1 — BIOS Configuration**

-Before installing the OS, you may to configure two important BIOS settings on the Beelink mini PC: fan speed (to prevent overheating) and power-loss behavior (so the system restarts automatically after a power outage).
-This only applies if you are using the recommended Beelink PC.
+Before installing the OS, you may to configure two important BIOS settings on _your_ PC: fan speed (to prevent overheating) and power-loss behavior (so the system restarts automatically after a power outage).
+***This only applies if you are using the HamSCI-recommended Beelink PC.
+Otherwise, make changes as applies to _your_ PC**

 1. Plug in the Beelink PC and connect it to a monitor via HDMI or DisplayPort.
 Connect a keyboard — no mouse is needed.
 2. Power on the PC and immediately tap **Delete** repeatedly to enter the BIOS setup screen.
 If the OS boots instead, shut down and try again.